fatih/images/README.md

 # Images

 Images is a tool to manage machine images from multiple providers with a single CLI interface.
-Think of it's as a companion to the popular image creation tool [Packer](https://packer.io/).
+Think of it as a companion to the popular image creation tool [Packer](https://packer.io/).
 I'm developing it on my spare times, so feedback and contributions are welcome!